kamahen/line-break/line-breaking-text-formatting.md

 which P[J]&gt;S[J].

-A direct consequence of the above property is that algorithm line-by-line formats the paragraph into the minimum number of lines possible, thus satisfying part of the conditions for optimal formatting.
+A direct consequence of the above property is that algorithm LINE-BY-LINE formats the paragraph into the minimum number of lines possible, thus satisfying part of the conditions for optimal formatting.
 Intuitively, this is to be expected from the greedy approach.
-More importantly, this means that the improvements obtainable by using algorithm dynamic are solely by breaking some lines earlier, without further changes in the actual number of lines.
+More importantly, this means that the improvements obtainable by using algorithm DYNAMIC are solely by breaking some lines earlier, without further changes in the actual number of lines.
 Thus, in computing C[1,N], we may seek the first optimal break point between words S[1] and S[2].
 Another way of looking at it is